Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

 The Turtle Beach Stealth 500 are alright for neutral sound.
-Out of the box, they have a bright sound profile that can be a bit piercing.
+Out of the box, they have a somewhat excited, bright sound profile that can be a bit piercing.
 They lack low- and mid-bass, so sound effects like explosions don't feel very immersive.
-On the plus side, their mid-range generally represents voices well, though they can be a little recessed at times, which can make them hard to understand during loud action scenes.
+Their mid-range is a little inconsistent, so while voices are represented well, they can sound honky or distant depending on the pitch of the person speaking.
 They also don't have a very spacious soundstage.
-Still, all is not lost, as you can EQ these headphones using their companion app.
+Still, all is not lost; you can EQ these headphones using their companion app.

 Pros